skelclique/rich-text/README.md

 #### HOW TO USE

-> enter in this [link](https://skelclique.github.io/rich-text/) to view the projetct
+> enter in this [🔗](https://skelclique.github.io/rich-text/) to view the project
+---